kylielee505/flux1k/README.md

 With cmd.exe: ```"path_to_other_sd_gui\venv\Scripts\activate.bat"```

-And then you can use that terminal to run ComfyUI without installing any dependencies.
+And then you can use that terminal to run kaonashiUI without installing any dependencies.
 Note that the venv folder might be called something else depending on the SD UI.

 # Running